-\angle CAUTION: Do not make electrical connections to vehicle electrical systems not specifically designed for police equipment installations.
+CAUTION: Do not make electrical connections to vehicle electrical systems not specifically designed for police equipment installations.

-When adding police equipment that requires a vehicle speed signal input, such as VASCAR, use the available vehicle speed signal connection from the front power access point connector (pin 2, circuit 679 [GY/BK]), or from the front power distribution box (blunt cut circuit 679 (GY/BK).
-The vehicle speed signal connection in the front accessory connector, or front power distribution box are the only recommended access to the vehicle speed signal.
+When adding police equipment that requires a vehicle speed signal input, such as VASCAR, use the available vehicle speed signal connection from the power distribution connector (pin 2, circuit 679 [GY/BK]).
+This is the only recommended access to the vehicle speed signal.
 For additional information on the vehicle speed signal, refer to the Crown Victoria Wiring Diagrams Manual.